INDIVIDUAL COACHING AND TRAINING IS AVAILABLE. PLEASE EMAIL ED W. AT firstname.lastname@example.org

 "The actor creates with his own flesh and blood. all those things which all the arts try in some way to describe."

-This workshop is designed for actors at every level from the talented aspiring or beginner actors with little or no experience to the more experienced with or without previous training.
+This training is designed for actors at every level from the talented aspiring or beginner actors with little or no experience to the more experienced with or without previous training.

 We start with the " three basics" plus a fourth, then move on to the elements of the craft that all actors should absolutely know and understand.
-Working with scripts, we will cover script analysis, character building and relationships, a new approach to subtext, finding the emotion, actor secrets, novement and understanding the importance of the question, " why".
+Working with scripts, we will cover script analysis, character building and relationships, a new approach to subtext, finding the emotion, actor secrets, movement, stillness and understanding why you are doing what you are doing.

 The goal is to provide you with the knowledge and deeper understanding of the craft to give you the confidence to begin or continue acting and, for the more experienced, to discover new ways to bring a deeper meaning to your work.

 "It's what I learn from the great actors that I work with.
 Stillness.
 That's all and that's the hardest thing." - Morgan Freeman

 Ed started his work in theatre as an actor.
 He studied contemporary and classical acting at the American Theatre Wing School in New York City, with Gene Feist, founder of the Roundabout Theatre Company, William Cottrell, stage and film actor and former General Manager of the Oregon Shakespeare Festival and stage and film actor, Raymond St.Jacques.
 Ed was also one of only six actors choosen by the Theatre Wing to study at the Raymond Moore Professional Training Center on the grounds of The Cape Playhouse in Dennis Massachusetts.